nelsonii/SSR8-CAP1188/README.md

 ---

+If you print the enclosure, you can start (or only do) the bottom.
+That has all the mounting points.
+The top takes 2.5 hrs to print, so save that for when all is working.
+I'm using 6x2 magnets (4) to attach the top, as it will be removed often.
+2.5x4mm screws for most boards, except 2.0mm for CAP1188.
+Invert the top Y 180 in slicer.

+---

 Caution: The relay board isn't always the greatest.
 I've found some of the screw terminal blocks to be broken, or messed up.
 You may need to re-solder them.
 Also, I found the Input Terminal blocks to be too big/sloppy for my wiring from the CAP1188.
 So, I used Molex connectors and the pin header found on the SSR board for the inputs.
 The extra benefit of this is that those blocks are free for other prototyping uses.

 ---